-As of December 31, 2017 and December 31, 2018, the balances due from Qingdao Huiju (Note 7) are related to advances for operational needs without any fixed payment terms.
+As of December 31, 2018 and December 31, 2019, the balances due from Qingdao Huiju, the Company's equity method investee, are related to advances for operational needs without any fixed payment terms.
 This balance is unsecured, bears no interest, and is expected to be repaid in one year.

-Henan Hongguang Olympic Real Estate Co., Ltd. ("Henan Hongguang") is the non-controlling shareholder of Henan Renxin (Note 1), one of the Company's subsidiaries.
-As of December 31, 2018, the balance due from Henan Hongguang is related to advances for operational needs without any fixed payment terms.
+Henan Hongguang Olympic Real Estate Co., Ltd. ("Henan Hongguang") is the non-controlling shareholder of Henan Renxin (Note1), one of the Company's subsidiaries.
+As of December 31, 2019, the balance due from Henan Hongguang is related to advances for operational needs without any fixed payment terms.
 This balance is unsecured, bears no interest, and is expected to be repaid in one year.